A breakthrough in breast cancer diagnostic imaging

 Studies are an essential component of our opto-acoustic technology research.

 The Seno Advantage

 Understand advantages of opto-acoustic imaging over current diagnostic imaging techniques

 Discover how Seno Medical’s opto-acoustic technology will be applied beyond breast imaging

 How Seno’s Technology Works

-Seno’s opto-acoustic technology combines both laser optics and conventional ultrasound technology to provide fused functional and anatomical imaging in real time.
-The result is a tool that delivers additional functional information regarding suspicious breast masses and potentially increases confidence in making a breast biopsy decision.
+Seno’s opto-acoustic technology combines both laser optics and conventional ultrasound technology to provide fused functional and anatomical breast imaging in real time.
+The result is a diagnostic imaging tool that delivers additional functional information regarding suspicious breast masses and potentially increases confidence regarding the need for breast cancer diagnostic biopsies.